hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * I told Sohee I would find three positions to research and apply to within the week.

+07:25 Still dumping my notes into my study guide.
+All is well.
+I'm tired but I'm okay.
+I will contact Derek Barker about the Salesforce position.